ReproNim/module-dataprocessing/_episodes/04-containers.md

    ```
    vagrant init hlaubish/NeuroDebian_64; vagrant up --provider virtualbox
    ```

+   You can read more about NeuroDebian VM [here](http://neuro.debian.net/vm.html)

    A general introduction to Vagrant is [available here](https://www.vagrantup.com/docs/getting-started/) and a video tutorial is below.